RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 - A private IP address that can be used only from within the internal network
-- Public IP address(es) that can be used from the public network (Internet)
+- Public IP addresses that can be used from the public network (Internet)

 In this case, it is possible to configure Redis Enterprise Software to